astrochr/Spark-Showcase/Readme.md

 So drift became our pulse monitor, a simple number that tells us if Spark is thinking clearly or losing itself.

-Interesting but Not Revolutionary
-Spark isn't claiming to have invented fundamentally new algorithms.
-The individual components exist across multiple research systems.
 What makes it interesting:

 Conceptual framing (immune system metaphor)